There is no other speck of stardust in the Universe just like you.

 Time to figure out what you're still doing here, and NOW.

 Chloë Rain is a Spiritual Guide & Visionary.
 She founded Explore Deeply™ & The Explore Deeply Movement based on a belief that all beings have a purposeful reason for being here on the planet at this time.

 One of her specialities is helping individuals learn to source their inner power and answer their calling, so they may experience greater fulfillment in their lives, through energy medicine techniques, as well as earth based practices.

-She has received professional training and certifications as a Life Coach and Spiritual Mentor, trained in multiple modalities, including Emotional Freedom Technique (EFT) or tapping, Neuro-linguistic Programming (NLP), Mindfulness Meditation & Yoga instructor certifications.
+She has received professional training and certifications as a Spiritual Mentor & Guide, trained in multiple modalities, including Emotional Freedom Technique (EFT) or tapping, Neuro-linguistic Programming (NLP), as well as Mindfulness Meditation & Yoga instructor certifications.

 In 2010 Chloë sought to integrate her passion for life with her creativity, experience of the profound, and eye for the refined and inspired.
 She founded Explore Deeply™, a unique resource for divine inspiration and self-love mastery.

 She has had the pleasure of working with women and men all over the globe to heal their relationship with self, love, and prosperity so they can enjoy the happiness they have always wanted, and experience confidence and joy in their lives and relationships.
 Many of her clients find that their relationships and careers shift dramatically in new and exciting ways after doing this work, creating more personal freedom in their lives.